Barnsley: Green belt

 Barnsley is within a green belt region that extends into the borough and wider surrounding counties.
-It is in place to reduce urban sprawl, prevent the towns in the Barnsley/Dearne Valley conurbation from further convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve nearby countryside.
+It is in place to reduce urban sprawl, prevent the towns in the Barnsley/Dearne Valley conurbation from further convergence, protect the identity of outlying communities, encourage brownfield reuse and preserve nearby countryside.
 This is achieved by restricting inappropriate development within the designated areas, and imposing stricter conditions on permitted building.

 The green belt surrounds the Barnsley built-up area, separating towns and villages throughout the borough.
-Larger outlying communities such as Cudworth, Dodworth, Kendray, Monk Bretton, and Worsbrough are also exempt from the green belt area.
-However, nearby smaller villages, hamlets and rural areas such as Swaithe, Smithley, Low Laithes, and Upper Norcroft are 'washed over' by the designation.
+Larger outlying communities such as Cudworth, Dodworth, Kendray, Monk Bretton and Worsbrough are also exempt from the green belt area.
+However, nearby smaller villages, hamlets and rural areas such as Swaithe, Smithley, Low Laithes and Upper Norcroft are 'washed over' by the designation.
 Much semi-rural land on the fringes is also included.
 The green belt was first defined in 1979, and the area in 2017 amounted to some 23,050 ha, 77% of the borough.

-A subsidiary aim of the green belt is to encourage recreation and leisure interests, with rural landscape features, greenfield areas and facilities including the River Dearne valley, and tributaries Cawthorne Dyke and Tanyard Beck; Hugset and Dovecliffe Woods; Worsbrough Mill Park and reservoir; Dearne Valley Park; Trans Pennine Trail; Kendray recreation ground; Locke Park; Stainborough Cricket Club and Park; Wentworth Castle and gardens; Barnsley Colliery; Monk Bretton Priory; Laithes Lane playing fields; and Barnsley Golf Club.
+A subsidiary aim of the green belt is to encourage recreation and leisure interests, with rural landscape features, greenfield areas and facilities.
+These include the River Dearne valley, and its tributaries Cawthorne Dyke and Tanyard Beck; Hugset and Dovecliffe Woods; Worsbrough Mill Park and reservoir; Dearne Valley Park; Trans Pennine Trail; Kendray recreation ground; Locke Park; Stainborough Cricket Club and Park; Wentworth Castle and gardens; Barnsley Colliery; Monk Bretton Priory; Laithes Lane playing fields; and Barnsley Golf Club.
 Beyond Penistone, the green belt also borders the Peak District National Park.

 Demography

-The 2011 census recorded that the population of the town was 91,297.
+The town's population was recorded as 71,599 at the 2021 census, while the wider borough (as of 2025) has a population of 251,770.

 Ethnic groups

 According to the 2021 census, Barnsley was 95.5% White, 1.4% Asian, 1.1% Mixed, 1.0% Black and 1.0% other.

-Previously 2011 census data showed the town was 94.7% White British, 1.1% Asian and 0.8% Black.
+Previously, 2011 census data showed the town was 94.7% White British, 1.1% Asian and 0.8% Black.

 Economy

-The winding tower of the former Barnsley Main Colliery seen in 2006.